 The U.S. federal government is slowly transforming its information from disconnected documents into open data.
-Our Coalition scored its first major legislative victory earlier this year with the passage of the DATA Act, the nation’s first open data law.
+Our Coalition scored its first major legislative victory earlier this year with the passage of the DATA Act.
 On May 9, 2014, after Representative Darrell Issa and Senator Mark Warner successfully marched the bill through a gridlocked Congress, President Obama signed it into law.
 The DATA Act is a mandate for the government to adopt comprehensive data standards for all of its spending information and to publish that information online.

 Spending is a great start.
 But other areas of the federal government’s information need transformation, too.
 And financial regulation should be next.